 Figure 3.1.4.1d.
-Location of aquifer pumping tests performed near faults in Lee County that produced a CJSL-calculated T{late} that is less than the CJSL-calculated T{early} and thereby provides a line of evidence that faults could be affecting groundwater flow.
-For aquifer tests AT-75C and AT-13P, the values for T{late}/T{early} are 0.58 and 0.38, respectively.
+Location of aquifer pumping tests near faults in Lee County that produced a CJSLcalculated late-time transmissivity value less than the early-time transmissivity value, which provides a line of evidence that faults could be affecting groundwater flow.
+For aquifer tests AT-75C and AT-13P, the values for the late-to early-time transmissivity ratio are 0.58 and 0.38, respectively.

-Note: ft = feet, GAM = groundwater availability model; CSJL = Cooper-Jacob straight line; $ft^2/day = square$ feet per day; gpm = gallons per minute; Q = flow rate of the aquifer test; T = transmissivity; $R^2 = coefficient$ of determination
+Note: GAM = 2004 groundwater availability model; ft = feet, CSJL = Cooper-Jacob straight line; $R^2 = coefficient$ of determination; T = transmissivity; $ft^2/day = square$ feet per day; Q = flow rate of the aquifer test; gpm = gallons per minute